alokkumarr/my-big-project-/doc/development.md

 The release package will be located at `target/saw.tgz`.

-Note: The Docker daemon must be running while building to ensure the system tests can be run.
+Note: The Docker daemon must be running while building to ensure the integration tests can be run.

 # Testing deployment